OpenRefine/OpenRefine/README.md

 ## Credits

-This software was created by Metaweb Technologies, Inc. and originally written and conceived by David Huynh <dfhuynh@google.com>.
+This software was created by Metaweb Technologies, Inc. and originally written and conceived by [David Huynh](https://github.com/dfhuynh).
 Metaweb Technologies, Inc. was acquired by Google, Inc. in July 2010 and the product was renamed Google Refine.
 In October 2012, it was renamed OpenRefine as it transitioned to a community-driven project.

 Since 2020, OpenRefine is fiscally sponsored by [Code for Science and Society](https://www.codeforsociety.org/) (CS&S).